huangsam/terraform-aws/README.md

 ## Usage

-Place placeholder settings into the working directory:
+Import placeholder settings into the working directory:

     make config